 Warning: Fair amount of real estate explanation and lingo in here….

-Last Thursday night, we toured the only TWO houses within 15 minutes of us that were not a short sales or REOs (the market here is CRAZY, I tell you).
-Our problem thus far has been that our price range ($200-300k) is SCARY close to the cash investor range.
+Last Thursday night, we were wondering, how is real estate in Daytona Beach?
+So we toured the only TWO houses within 15 minutes of us that were not a short sales or REOs (the market here is CRAZY, I tell you).
+I absolutely loved the tour because the realtor that was showing us around used a drone on the property so we could also get some aerial shots of the house.
+Since then, I’ve been fascinated by drones and even have learnt a lot about them on letsflywisely.com.
+But our problem thus far has been that our price range ($200-300k) is SCARY close to the cash investor range.
 We’ve actually put a few offers on houses, only to have them GONE within a week of being on the market!
 The last one we put an offer on, got 12 offers within 5 days and ended up going for $40k more than the asking price!!!

 The problems: we CAN’T usually go more than asking price.
 If the house doesn’t appraise for as much as you offer, you are supposed to pay the difference in cash.
 That’s not even including a down payment!
 So if we offer $15k above an asking price, we are looking at shelling out $15k, plus our downpayment– something we cannot do.